shekmohamed97/zen-class-day-12-task-git-hub-profile-disign/README.md

-Hi guys. repository content is I will creating the hit gub sample profile design . and I'll using to the HTML ,CSS
+Hi guys.
+This  repository content is I will creating the hit gub sample profile design . and I'll using to the HTML ,CSS